nikel-api/nikel-docs/docs/welcome.md

 Nikel (pronunciation: `/'ni:kɛl/`) is a collection of data APIs on information about the University of Toronto.

 :::note Important

-**This API is currently in pre-alpha.
+**This API is still currently in development.
 Some endpoints may change and the API is still yet to be versioned.**

-**Please check the documentation for many recent breaking changes.**
+**If something breaks, please check the documentation for any recent breaking changes.**

 Although the API is free, there are very lenient rate limits posed to prevent API abuse.